-The asymmetrical cut is created with one side appearing longer than the other.
-This is a stylish and fun way to wear your hair and it can also be incredibly flattering, drawing attention to the face and framing it.
-This is a hairstyle that looks best when created between the jaw and clavicle, as it will be more noticeable.
+The asymmetrical cut is created, with one side appearing longer than the other.
+This is a stylish and fun way to wear your hair, and it can also be incredibly flattering, drawing attention to the face and framing it.
+This hairstyle looks best when created between the jaw and clavicle, as it will be more noticeable.
 The asymmetrical haircut is ideal for a little girl who wants a modern and expressive look.

 47. Curly Hair Updo

 Updos are ideal for special occasions and can keep the hair out of your daughter’s face.
-For children, the simplest updos are the best because they do not want to sit for an intricate look that takes hours to complete.
-A cute bun or puffs will look great with curly hair and the simplicity of these styles means you need less length to create them.
+The simplest updos are the best for children because they do not want to sit for an intricate look that takes hours to complete.
+A cute bun or puffs will look great with curly hair, and the simplicity of these styles means you need less length to create them.
 Style the updo with loose bangs for a flattering and youthful finish.

 48. Waterfall Braid with a Bow